eclipse-tractusx/tractus-x-umbrella/docs/user/mac/without-docker-desktop.md

 helm install -f values-adopter-portal.yaml umbrella . --namespace umbrella --create-namespace
 ```

+### Troubleshooting

+For common issues and solutions, please refer to the [Troubleshooting Guide](../common/troubleshooting/README.md).

 ## Next Steps

 After successfully deploying the Umbrella Chart, you can explore the following guides to continue your journey: